- Job Descriptions/Classifications

 - Unemployment Compensation

-The university's compensation philosophy and strategy include our goals to attract and retain high quality staff, internal equity and compliance with applicable federal and state laws and regulations.
+The university's compensation philosophy and strategy include our goals to attract and retain a diverse high quality staff, administer a fair and consistent approach to compensation that is financially sustainable, and ensure compliance with applicable federal and state laws and regulations.
 (Policy 3342-6-07.2, Policy 3342-6-08.1) Your total compensation package reflects base wages and value-added programs and services provided to you by the university.
-Contact the Compensation staff at (330) 672-2100, or email email@example.com.

 Total compensation includes the following elements:

 - Benefits (i.e. medical, vision, dental, prescription, group life, accidental death and dismemberment, tuition, long-term disability, vacation and sick leave);